const-void/cbrz-api/README.md

 # cb[rz]
+cb[rz] is a digital comic book file manager that makes it easy to organize and rename books from Humble Bundle, groupees, fanatical etc--who have TERRIBLE and CHAOTIC filenaming approaches.

-cb[rz] is a digital comic book file manager.
-There are two desktop components, which are both intended to be run on the same computer.
+There are two  components, which are both intended to be run on the same computer and present a cohesive desktop experience.

-Tested on Win10, but probably would work anywhere.
+Tested on Win10 w/Chrome, but probably would work anywhere with anything.

+Handy features include:
+* Quickly moving a bundle of downloads to a directories of your choice
+* One-click rename that takes care of all the goofy bundle stuff, including text removal (regular expressions!) and basic formatting of issue #, volume #, etc; includes a preview so you know what you are getting into!
+* Regular expression search/replace to quickly rename groups of files.
+Includes real time preview so no 'oopsies'!
+* Eazy-peazy file rename where you can set the filename to whatever you want; keeps the current extension.
+* Cover preview and one-click buttons to set the publishing year.

+Typical usage:
+1. After downloading the latest humble bundle, you fire up the api and ui portions of cb[rz].
+2. From your browser, move files out of `~\Downloads` into a `Comic` staging area, creating subdirectories for each title.
+3. Next, you fiddle with mass rename options, until you get "good" enough "one click" results: replace "_" with space, initial caps, issue/vol # sanitiation, getting rid of useless text etc.
+4. Next, do global search & replace, adding additional title details as you need.
+For onsie/twosie stuff, just key in the comic's actual title.
+5. Then take a look at the first few pages of each comic so you (visually) can figure out the copyright year, since, for whatever reason, digital comic bundlers refuse to do so.
+6. Finally, shutdown cb[rz]; manually s/ftp or drop the comics into a finalized location - a NAS, different directory, etc.

 # install
 ```powershell
 > mkdir cbrz